 If your VLC files play perfectly, you can skip this step.
 But if there are flaws in your video, use handy tools to edit them.
 All basic editing tools are included.
 Click the edit icons on the bottom of the video to get started.
 You can crop, rotate, trim your video and add subtitles to VLC videos.

 Step 3 Select DVD Menu & Convert VLC to DVD

 Choose a DVD menu or customize it as you want.
 After all the settings are done, click Burn to convert VLC files to DVD with beautiful DVD menu.
 With this easy VLC to DVD burner, you can enjoy VLC videos on any DVD player with your friends.

 You can test the movie by selecting "Play" from the drop-down menu.
-If everything is OK then select "Stream" from the drop-down next to "Play".
+If everything is OK, then select "Stream" from the drop-down next to "Play."
 You can also add subtitles to the movies.
-This subtitle will be embedded with the movie.
+This subtitle will be embedded in the movie.

 Click Browse to select the destination folder.
-Select your DVD drive to burn the movie in the DVD.
+Select your DVD drive to burn the movie on the DVD.
 Type a name for the movie you want to save as.